 Wind speeds are not the same across the country

-Wind speeds vary throughout the United States.
-Wind speeds also vary throughout the day and from season to season.
-In Tehachapi, California, where numerous wind turbines are located, the wind blows more frequently from April through October than it does in the winter.
-This fluctuation is a result of the extreme heat of the Mojave Desert during the summer months.
+Wind energy resources (based on annual average wind speeds) vary throughout the United States.
+Wind speeds generally change throughout the day and from season to season.
+For example, in Tehachapi, California, where numerous wind turbines are located, the wind blows more frequently from April through October than it does in the winter, and the wind is usually strongest in the afternoon.
+These fluctuations are a result of the extreme heat of the Mojave Desert during summer months.
 As the hot air over the desert rises, the cooler, denser air above the Pacific Ocean rushes through the Tehachapi mountain pass to take its place.
-In a high altitude Great Plains state such as Montana, strong winter winds channeled through the Rocky Mountain valleys create more intense winds during the winter.
+In Montana, strong winter winds channeled through Rocky Mountain valleys create more intense winds during the winter.

 Fortunately, the seasonal variations in wind speeds in California and Montana match the electricity demands of consumers in those states.
-In California, people use more electricity during the summer for air conditioners.
+In California, people use more electricity in the afternoon and during the summer.
 In Montana, people use more electricity, in general, during the winter.

 Locations of U.S. wind power projects

-In 2017, 40 states had utility-scale wind power projects.
-The five states with the most electricity generation from wind in 2017 were Texas, Oklahoma, Iowa, Kansas, and California.
-These states combined produced about 66% of total U.S. wind electricity generation in 2017.
+In 2018, 40 states had utility-scale wind power projects.1 The five states with the most electricity generation from wind in 2018 were Texas, Oklahoma, Iowa, Kansas, and California.
+These states combined produced about 57% of total U.S. wind electricity generation in 2018.

 International wind power

-In 2015, about 834 billion kilowatthours were generated with wind energy in 116 countries.
-Most wind power projects are located in Europe and in the United States where government programs have supported wind power development.
-China and India have increased wind electricity generation in recent years and were among the top five producers of electricity generation from wind in 2015.
-The top five countries in wind electricity generation and their shares of world total wind electricity generation in 2015 were
+In 2016, about 952 billion kilowatthours were generated with wind energy in 128 countries.
+Most wind power projects are located in Europe and in the United States, where government programs have supported wind power development.
+China and India have increased wind electricity generation in recent years and were among the top five producers of electricity generation from wind in 2016.
+The top five countries in wind electricity generation and their shares of world total wind electricity generation in 2016 were

 Offshore wind power

 The waters off the coasts of the United States have significant potential for electricity generation from wind energy.
 The first U.S. offshore wind power project began operation off the coast of Rhode Island in 2016.
 Several other wind projects off the U.S. East Coast are in the planning stages.
-Europe has a number of operating offshore wind energy projects.
+About 11 European countries have operating offshore wind energy projects.